 HATTIESBURG Miss.
-Tea Party Republicans in Mississippi on Wednesday railed against an election rule that allowed Democrats, many of them black, to tilt a bitterly fought Republican U.S. Senate primary runoff to incumbent Thad Cochran.
+(Reuters) - Tea Party Republicans in Mississippi on Wednesday railed against an election rule that allowed Democrats, many of them black, to tilt a bitterly fought Republican U.S. Senate primary runoff to incumbent Thad Cochran.
 But officials said the fuss was unlikely to lead to new electoral laws.

 Supporters of Tea Party-backed candidate Chris McDaniel - who declined to concede defeat in a fiery election-night speech but had yet to announce a formal challenge to the results by Wednesday afternoon - said that allowing Democrats to vote in a Republican runoff undermined the integrity of the process.